Wedgwood China

 Many of our customers and indeed, many people across the globe still hold a deep love of the Wedgwood china from this time, such as the Countryware, Mirabelle and Candlelight ranges, which are still regularly used by many.

-The heritage of Wedgwood has been preserved at the World of Wedgwood Meuseum which opened in Barlaston in 2015.
+The heritage of Wedgwood has been preserved at the World of Wedgwood Museum which opened in Barlaston in 2015.
 Their vast pottery collection not only tells the Wedgwood story but is also a compelling account of British industrial, social and design history.

 Today